 We are also developing nolasiban, an oral oxytocin receptor antagonist, to improve clinical pregnancy and live birth rates in women undergoing in-vitro fertilization, or IVF.
 We completed randomization of 778 patients in our European Phase 3 clinical trial in women undergoing IVF, or the IMPLANT 2 clinical trial, in 2017 and reported positive results for the primary endpoint of ongoing pregnancy 10 weeks post embryo transfer in February 2018, and positive live birth rate results in October 2018.
 Nolasiban was observed to be well tolerated with a safety profile not different from placebo.
-28-day neonatal safety data from the IMPLANT 2 trial did not reveal any adverse consequences from nolasiban treatment, and 6-month infant follow-up data is expected in the second quarter of 2019.
+28-day neonatal safety data from the IMPLANT 2 trial did not reveal any adverse consequences from nolasiban treatment.

-Based on feedback received in the third quarter of 2018 from regulatory authorities in Europe on our nolasiban development program, we initiated in late November 2018 an additional Phase 3 trial primarily in European, Canadian and CIS or Russian centers, or the IMPLANT 4 trial.
-Patients are being randomized and the IMPLANT 4 primary endpoint readout (10-week ongoing pregnancy results) is expected to support the filing of a Marketing Authorization Application (MAA) in Europe being planned for late 2019.
+Based on feedback received in the third quarter of 2018 from regulatory authorities in Europe on our nolasiban development program, we initiated in November 2018 an additional Phase 3 trial primarily in Europe, with some additional sites in Canada and Russia, also known as the IMPLANT 4 trial.
+In June 2019, we announced completion of patient recruitment in the IMPLANT 4 trial.
+In addition, we announced the clearance of our investigational new drug (IND) in October 2019 for the U.S. Phase 3 clinical trial of nolasiban, known as IMPLANT 3.